hydrodynamicstability/Invitation-to-Hydrodynamics/histphysics.md

 - E. Garber, 2014:  Maxwell's kinetic theory, 1859-70.
 In *James Clerk Maxwell:  Perspectives on His Life and Work*, ed. by R. Flood, M. McCartney, and A. Whitaker.
 Oxford University Press, pp. 139-153.

 - G. Garbrecht, 1987:  Hydrologic and hydraulic concepts in antiquity.
 In *Hydraulics and Hydraulic Research:  A Historical Review*, ed. by G. Garbrecht (Rotterdam:  A. A. Balkema), pp. 1-22.

+- H. K. Kuiken, 1996:  *The Centenary of a Paper on Slow Viscous Flow by the Physicist H. A. Lorentz*.
+Kluwer.

 - T. D. Lee, 1952:  On some statistical properties of hydrodynamical and magnetohydrodynamical fields. *Quart.
 J. Appl.
 Math.*, 10, 69-74.